 Our customers value the domestic origin of products.
 The demand for Finnish products also promotes employment in Finland.
 Climate change, global population growth, urbanisation, technological development and consumers’ changing needs are challenging traditional food chain operations.
 We believe that the food sector can be one of the growth engines of the Finnish economy.
 The food production and technologies of the future offer opportunities for Finland.

 We are Finland’s largest seller of groceries and Finnish food.
 In 2020, sales of products of Finnish origin grew in nearly all product categories compared to the previous year.
 Our goal is that 80% of the food we sell is of domestic origin by the end of 2030.
+Nearly 78% of the food we sold in the grocery stores in 2021 was produced in Finland.
 We work to actively promote the success and future of Finnish food through our actions and by providing our customers with a wide range of options through our products and services.

-- Our Kotimaista Private label range includes over 400 products of Finnish origin that meet the generally accepted requirements of the Hyvää Suomesta label or the Sirkkalehti label for Finnish origin, meaning that their raw materials come from Finland and the products have been produced in Finland.
+- Our Kotimaista Private label range includes almost 450 products of Finnish origin that meet the generally accepted requirements of the Hyvää Suomesta label or the Sirkkalehti label for Finnish origin, meaning that their raw materials come from Finland and the products have been produced in Finland.

 - Our ABC restaurants have only served Finnish pork, beef and chicken since 2015.